microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/Update-MgGroupSiteListItem.md

               - `[ResourceLocation <String>]`: URI of the resource that the operation is performed on.
               - `[Status <String>]`: longRunningOperationStatus
               - `[StatusDetail <String>]`: Details about the status of the operation.
-            - `[PasswordMethods <IMicrosoftGraphPasswordAuthenticationMethod1[]>]`: Represents the password that's registered to a user for authentication.
+            - `[PasswordMethods <IMicrosoftGraphPasswordAuthenticationMethod[]>]`: Represents the password that's registered to a user for authentication.
 For security, the password itself will never be returned in the object, but action can be taken to reset a password.
               - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
               - `[CreatedDateTime <DateTime?>]`: The date and time when this password was last updated.
 This property is currently not populated.
 Read-only.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
               - `[Password <String>]`: For security, the password is always returned as null from a LIST or GET operation.